I’ve never taken my Newfoundlands to a dog a groomer.

 You should never be afraid to ask a dog groomer these questions.

-You are leaving your dog in the care of someone else for several hours.
+You are leaving your dog in the care of someone else for several hours and you are always advocating for your dog.